 - payment of two-thirds of the average monthly wage earned by the deceased worker to the surviving spouse and children26

-If there are no children, the spouse receives the payment for the rest of his or her life.
-If there are children, the spouse gets 50% of the total amount for the rest of his or her life.
+If there are no children, the spouse receives the payment for the rest of the spouse’s life.
+If there are children, the spouse gets 50% of the total amount for the rest of the spouse’s life.
 The children split the remaining 50% until each reaches 18 years old.27

 The death claim must be filed within one year of the worker’s date of death.28

-Every effort is made to return an injured worker to his or her prior job after an injury has stabilized.
-However, an injured worker is entitled to vocational rehabilitation benefits if he or she cannot return to work.29
+Every effort is made to return you to your prior job after an injury has stabilized.
+However, you are entitled to vocational rehabilitation and training benefits if you cannot return to work.29

-The employee will work with a vocational rehabilitation counselor to find a new trade or profession.30
+You will work with a vocational rehabilitation counselor to find a new trade or profession.

-The employee can also settle the rehabilitation with a lump sum payment along with an agreement with the insurance company after signing that he or she understands the consequences.
+You can also settle the rehabilitation with a lump sum payment after signing that you understand the consequences.

-The insurance company will decide based on medical evidence how long the injured worker’s claim will remain open and any permanent disability benefits that will be paid.
-It will also decide if there is vocational rehabilitation necessary.
+The insurance company will decide based on medical evidence how long your claim will remain open and any permanent disability benefits that will be paid.
+It will also decide if vocational rehabilitation is necessary.

 The insurance company will send a notice when the claim is closed.33

-If an injured worker disagrees with the decision or actions of the insurance company, he or she can appeal to the Department of Administration, Hearings Division by filing a Request for Hearing – Contested Claim within 70 days of the decision.34
+If you disagree with the decision or actions of the insurance company, you can appeal to the Department of Administration, Hearings Division.
+To appeal, you must file a Request for Hearing – Contested Claim within 70 days of the decision.34

-The injured worker also had the opportunity to settle his or her Nevada workers compensation claim.
+You also have the opportunity to settle your Nevada workers’ compensation claim.

 Reopening a claim requires a letter from a doctor that states that: